-a.
 Non-derivative financial assets

-i) Initial recognition
+Initial recognition

 At initial recognition, Northview measures its accounts receivables arising from contracts with customers that do not have a significant financing component at the transaction price.
-Northview initially measures other financial assets at fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
-Transaction costs of financial assets carried at fair value through profit or loss are expensed in the statement of net and comprehensive income.
+Northview initially measures other financial assets at fair value plus, in the case of a financial asset not at fair value through profit or loss ("FVTPL"), transaction costs that are directly attributable to the acquisition of the financial asset.
+Transaction costs of financial assets carried at FVTPL are expensed in the statements of net and comprehensive (loss) income.

-ii) Subsequent measurement
+ii.
+Subsequent measurement